NirMendelson/group1/README.md

 Enables users to navigate through different pages on the website without having to log in each time.

 ### 3. Added Validations
-- Delivery Date: can't be further than 30 days from today.
+- Delivery Date: Can only be chosen within the next 7 days (excluding today and Saturdays).
+If the selected date is a Friday, the latest delivery time allowed is 13:00.
+- Order Cancellation: Can only be made at least 24 hours before the scheduled delivery date and time.
 - Phone Number: Must start with `05` and only include digits.
 - Multiple Deliveries: A user can create another delivery only after their previous delivery date has passed or if they cancel their delivery through their profile.